AustralianBioCommons/how-to-guides/README.md

 ## About

-This site presents How-to-Guides and other associated documentation that supports the reuse of bioinformatics tools, workflows and data on Australian compute systems and infrastructure.
+This site presents How-to Guides and other associated documentation that supports the reuse of bioinformatics tools, workflows and data on Australian compute systems and infrastructure.

 ## Article template